Survey and Systematization of 3D Object Detection Models and Methods: Detection Module

 One of the popular pioneers in this area were \citet{song_sliding_2014} with their Sliding Shapes approach.
 They use prior trained SVM classifiers to run exhaustively over a voxelized 3D space.

-Similarly, \citet{ren_three-dimensional_2016, ren_3d_2018, ren_clouds_2020} use in all of their works a sliding window approach with extensively leveraging pre-trained SVMs.
-In COG 1.0, for example, they use SVMs along with a cascaded classification framework used to learn contextual relationships among objects in the scene.
+Similarly, \citet{ren_three-dimensional_2016, ren_3d_2018, ren_clouds_2020} use in all of their works a sliding window approach and extensively leverage pre-trained SVMs.
+In COG 1.0, for example, they use SVMs along with a cascaded classification framework to learn contextual relationships among objects in the scene.
 Therefore, they train SVMs for each object category with handcrafted features such as surface orientation.
-Furthermore, they integrate a Manhattan room layout, which assumes an orthogonal room structure to estimate walls, ceilings and floors for a more holistic understanding of the 3D scene and to restrict the detection.
+Furthermore, they integrate a Manhattan space layout, which assumes an orthogonal space structure to estimate walls, ceilings and floors for a more holistic understanding of the 3D scene and to restrict the detection.
 Finally, the contextual information is used in a Markov random field representation problem to consider object relationship in detection \citep{ren_three-dimensional_2016}.

-In the successor model, namely LSS, \citet{ren_3d_2018} observe that the height of the support surface for many object categories is the primary cause of style variation.
-Therefore, they further add support surfaces as a latent part for each object which they use in combination with an SVM and additionally constraints from the predecessor.
+In the successor model, namely LSS, \citet{ren_3d_2018} observe that the height of the support surface is the primary cause of style variation for many object categories.
+Therefore, they add support surfaces as a latent part for each object, which they use in combination with an SVM and additionally constraints from the predecessor.

 Even in their latest work, COG 2.0, \citet{ren_clouds_2020} still apply an exhaustive sliding window search for 3DOD, laying their focus on robust feature extraction rather than detection techniques.